In some cases, we earn commissions from affiliate links in our posts.

 The Ash Tree – 1975 – The Ash Tree is the final M.R.
-James tale from the original 1970s run of the series, and it tells the story of an aristocrat who inherits his family estate and finds himself tormented by visions of an ancestor who participated in a witchcraft trial.
+James tale from the show's original run, and it tells of an aristocrat who inherits his family estate and finds himself tormented by visions of an ancestor who participated in a witchcraft trial.

 The Signalman – 1976 – Based on The Signal-Man by Charles Dickens, this adaptation was written by someone whose name will surely be familiar to many British TV fans – Andrew Davies (Pride & Prejudice, House of Cards, Sanditon).
 In this one, a railway signalman tells of an apparition that's been haunting him with warnings of danger that only he can hear.

 If you ever watched the Doctor Who episode “The Unquiet Dead” from 2005, you might remember the Doctor telling Dickens he likes “the one with the ghost”.
-Dickens thinks he means A Christmas Carol, and he clarifies that The Signal-Man is what he meant.
+Dickens thinks he means A Christmas Carol, and he clarifies that he meant The Signal-Man.

 This one is less of a classic Christmas ghost story than the ones before it, but it's still an intriguing and fun little film.
 It follows a family that has just moved to the countryside…near an ancient stone circle (the “Indian burial grounds” of British TV and film).
 When some workmen try to move a stone in their garden, an ancient curse is unleashed.